smikhalevski/doubter/README.md

 // ⮕ ['never']

 neverShape.parse('Pluto');
-// ❌ ValidationError: type at /: Must not be used
+// ❌ ValidationError: never at /: Must not be used
 ```

 `never` runtime type behaves like TypeScript's `never`.